Drop-in Groups FAQs

 Q. Can I bring my toddler, partner, mother, sister?

 Yes, it is always nice to see people who support you and form the family unit.
-Toddlers may prefer one of the breastfeeding groups which run in a Children’s Centre as there are plenty of toys available for them there.
+There are toys available for toddlers at the Children’s Centres.

 Q. Do I need to have a problem to come to a group?